mlhartme/stool/client/documentation.md

 Checks if the `expire` date of the stage has passed.
 If so, and if `-repair` is specified, the stage is stopped (and also removed if expired for more than autoRemove days).
-And if `-email` is specified, a notification mail is sent as configured by the notify property.
+And if `-email` is specified, a notification mail is sent as configured by the notify value.

 [//]: # (include stageOptions.md)